 Short tours can be a great way to see a city in a limited time, and often saves you the headache of worrying about transport.
 LA is home to the rich and famous, and many of the bus tours will include a cruise past celebrity homes, and other LA landmarks such as the Chinese Theatre, Rodeo Drive and Venice Beach.

 If you are spending 4 days in LA I recommend looking at the Hop On, Hop Off bus.
 You can buy a pass for several days which helps you getting around over the coming days, while having all the points of interest indicated to you on the way.
-If you are keen to visit some of the LA attractions, check out the Ultimate Attractions pass, which includes a number of attractions plus unlimited trips on the Hop On, Hop Off bus.
+If you are keen to visit some of the LA attractions, check out the Explorers pass, which features a number of attractions.

 If a tour including celebrity homes is more your style, check out the Hollywood and Celebrity Homes Tour, which runs for 2 hours and includes landmarks such as the Viper Room, Chateau Marmont, Rodeo Drive and the Capitol Records building.
 Celebrity homes will include Leonardo diCaprio, Tom Cruise and Elvis Presley.